Darkwinde/DU-HUD/README.md

 Example for the file "library.start.lua":<br/>

 1. Open the file and copy content to the clipboard
-1. According to the filename "**library**.start.lua" select the category "library".
+1. According to the filename "**library**.start_1.lua" select the category "library".
-1. According to the filename "library.**start**.lua" we need an event filter of type "start" without parameter; so we are looking for "start()" as event filter name.
+1. According to the filename "library.**start**_1.lua" we need an event filter of type "start" without parameter; so we are looking for "start()" as event filter name.
     1. To create a new filter press "+ ADD FILTER"
     1. To select event filter type, click on three dots on the left side of the draft event and select "start".
     1. The draft event changes to "start()"
 1. Click into the right field and past content from clipboard by pressing "CTRL+V".
 1. Do the same process with every further "*.lua" file.
-Important to note, that you can define multiple filter targeting same event, e.g. the "start()".
-They will be processed all one by one; so do noty worry about :)
+    * Important to note, that you can define multiple filter targeting same event, e.g. the "start()".
+They will be processed all one by one; so do not worry about :)
+    * If I have defined multiple filter targeting the same event, they are distinguished by a underscore plus counter.
+E.g.: library.start_**1**.lua and library.start_**2**.lua would mean you have two start() filter in library.
 1. Then you finished, do not forget set press "APPLY" to confirm changes.
 1. Take a seat and have a nice flight.
 <br/><br/>